tbolon/awesome-dotnet-winforms/README.md

 A curated list of free and open-source .NET libraries for Windows Forms (winforms).

 Feel free to suggest your personal favorite library with an issue or, even better, a PR.
+Or open an issue if there is something wrong.

 ## Input Controls / Forms